The Terro-human History Project

 Imperial Conservatory of Terro-human Civilizationβ

-The period between the Third and Fourth World Wars, 32-109 Atomic Era (A.E.), saw a profound transformation of Terro-human civilization.
+The period between the Third and Fourth World Wars, 32-109 Atomic Era (AE), saw a profound transformation of Terro-human civilization.
 It marked the end of the era when Terra itself had been politically divided into multiple nations.
-In the aftermath of the Fourth World War, a single, world sovereignty emerged on Terra.
-This global government, the "second' Terran Federation, eventually went on, of course, to forge the first interstellar Terro-human civilization.
+In the aftermath of the Fourth World War, a single, world sovereignty was forged on Terra.
+This global government, the "second' Terran Federation, eventually went on, of course, to establish the first interstellar Terro-human civilization.

-Elements of a single, global sovereignty had first appeared at the end of the Second World War (4 Pre-Atomic to 2 A.E.) when the victors, a coalition of nations known as the Allies, formed the United Nations (UN), an international collective security organization.
-In the years before the Third World War the UN included most of the nations of Terra.
+Elements of a single, global government had first appeared at the end of the Second World War (4 Pre-Atomic to 2 AE) when the victors, a coalition of nations known as the Allies, formed the United Nations (UN), an international collective security organization.
+Though not actually a global government, in the years before the Third World War the UN included most of the nations of Terra.
 (See Table 1.)

 Afghanistan |